TEAM SHELL

 4. Provide proof of current CPR/First Aid Training.
 The National MS Society provides training, if you don't already have certification, but it must be completed BEFORE you can perform any Ride Marshal functions such as supporting any BP MS 150 Recommended Rides.

 5. Be able to support at least two (2) BP MS 150 Recommended Rides during the training season (Jan - April).
+The registration fees for supporting an MS 150 Recommended Ride is usually waived for Ride Marshal.

 6. Complete a hands-on (8 hr minimum) cycling safety class provided through various resources (including the National MS Society).